WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 Assign exclusions to new or existing migrations.

 :::note
 Default exclusions will automatically apply to certain storages depending on the platform.
-For example, ADLS storage types have a maximum individual file size limit of 5TB.
+For example, ADLS storage types have a maximum individual file size limit of 4.55TiB.
 :::

 ### Add new exclusions

-1. In the **Storages** list on the dashboard, click the settings cog for the appropriate storage.
+1. In the **Storages** list on the dashboard, click the settings for the appropriate storage.
 1. Select **LiveData Migrator** under the _Processes_ list to display the exclusion templates.
 1. Click **Add Exclusion Template** to associate the exclusion with the selected storage and enter the parameters for the exclusion:
     * **Exclusion type** - _Regex_, _File Size_, or _Date_.